jzhai-github/jtcc-fastspot/admin/user/addons/mail_after_edit/readme.md

 + **Email**: If the type is set to email, this is the email addresses you will send notifications to.
 Email addresses should be separated by pipes (|), i.e. `from@example.com|fromagain@example.com|awesomeemail@example.com`

++ **Mail On**: Choose the type of update to run.
+Can be `create` or `edit` or both.
+If set to `create`, this will send an email when an entry is created in a channel.
+If set to `edit`, it will send when an entry is updated.

 + **Groups**: If the type is set to member_group, this is the groups that will receive notifications re: this channel.

 + **From**: This is the email your email notifications will come from.
 This will override the MESSAGE_INFO setting